 (I plan to write another post to tell you all about our vacation soon.)

 High-grade squamous intraepithelial lesion encompassing severe dysplasia (CIN III) and/or carcinoma in-situ.

 Some doctors consider this Stage 0 Non-Invasive Cervical Cancer.

-The doctor suggested trying one more procedure called a Cervical Cone Biopsy to hopefully remove all of the high grade cells and have a better look at how deep the bad cells have gone, and requested I come in to the office to discuss our options since this would involve a surgery in the hospital under full anesthesia.
+The doctor suggested trying one more procedure called a Cervical Cone Biopsy to hopefully remove all of the high-grade cells and have a better look at how deep the bad cells have gone, and requested I come into the office to discuss our options since this would involve surgery in the hospital under full anesthesia.